Biodiversity and Wildlife Conservation

 The course involves field courses in Wales, Italy and locally around Oxford.
 These give our students the opportunity to gain practical skills.

-Our students have also had opportunities to study habitats and species management abroad by carrying out their research projects in Bali or Madagascar working alongside Oxford Brookes lecturers.
+Our students will also have opportunities to study habitats and species management abroad by carrying out their research projects in Bali or Madagascar working alongside Oxford Brookes lecturers.
 More locally, there are opportunities to develop your understanding of captive breeding via zoo visits, for example some students have gained work experience at the Cotswold Wildlife Park.

-We encourage our students to take part in organised scientific trips overseas with groups.
+We encourage our students will take part in organised scientific trips overseas with groups.
 Wildlife African Conservation Team and Operation Wallacea are both fantastic ways of gathering fieldwork data for honours research projects.
-We have links with other conservation organisations that our students can make use of.
-Through organisations such as the RSPB and Butterfly Conservation, students are able to develop their research skills to address practical conservation issues in the UK.
+We have links with other conservation organisations that our students will make use of.
+Through organisations such as the RSPB and Butterfly Conservation, students will be able to develop their research skills to address practical conservation issues in the UK.

 Our many field work opportunities equip you with the skills you need to further a career in conservation.